rwehrma/f5-xc-deepdive2hr/lab2.rst

-Lab 2: Reviewing Signature-based Bot Strategies and enabling F5 Distributed Cloud BotDefense
+Lab 2: Reviewing Signature-based Bot Strategies and enabling F5 Distributed Cloud Bot Defense
 ============================================================================================

 The following lab tasks will guide you through a review of signature-based Bot protections